 - Academic Year Appointment (the amounts listed in the table above).

 - Benefits - All GTAs receive health benefits.
-Students are required to pay approximately 21% of the premium which is $500 annually for 2017-2018.
+Students are required to pay approximately 21% of the premium which is approximately $760 annually for 2022-2023.

 In considering a GTA offer, a potential student should look at the total benefits and the time commitment to assess the value of one offer in comparison with another offer.
 Additionally, cost of living, which is quite low in Lincoln, Nebraska, is an important consideration when comparing offers.
 To compare Lincoln with other cities in the US, check out this cost of living calculator.